matt-tha/CICP-MOD11/lab3.md

 #### Instructions

 1. Launch the Network Report Generation RPT from the left pane.
-2. On the Report Type Selection screen explore the different types of reports.
+2. On the Report Type Selection screen, explore the different types of reports.
 3. Select the Executive Report from the Network report category and click next.
 4. Click Finish to generate the report.
 This process will take a few moments.